Yamamoto0773/miditone-server/README.md

 ```
 8. Create Token
 please replace `name` and `key` with something. **DO NOT INSERT SPACE AFTER COMMA.**
-token will be displayed on your terminal.
+after running, token will be displayed on your terminal.
 ```sh
 $ bundle exec rake token:create[name,key]
 ```